top of page

 repetitions, the ranking goes from highest to lowest number of repetitions.

-SEITE 3If the workout is based on highest weight, the ranking goes from highest to lowest
+If the test is based on highest weight, the ranking goes from highest to lowest weight.

 Ranking follows the following system: Participant who is placed first gets one point,